ekiefl/ekiefl.github.io/projects/pooltool/index.md

 Unfortunately, ShootersPool is a commerical project with closed source code.

-### Open source

-ShootersPool is a cool game, but I want to make more than a game.
-I want to make a **pool physics sandbox game** for exploring and experimenting with billiards physics.
-I want to give that control to the user so they can create unique table layouts with 10,000 balls on a spherical table with moon gravity.
-Because why not?
-And the only way to give **full** control is to make it open source.

-I'm not the first person to make an open source pool physics simulator.
-In fact there's countless (see [here](https://github.com/topics/billiards?o=asc&s=forks) for example), and they vary in quality.
-The vast majority are half-baked course projects, but there are a couple that stood out to me (non-exhaustive list here):

-[poolvr](https://jzitelli.github.io/poolvr/) is a very cool open source project for playing pool in VR.
-I couldn't take full advantage of the controls without a VR headset, but this [youtube playlist](https://www.youtube.com/watch?v=_zrm2e6uJDc&list=PLfO_NjmfXp1yuMxgKFfVMQyQRgpsEINGK&index=1) has me convinced there is some sophisticated physics for modelling ball-ball and ball-cushion interactions, however the implementation seems buggy at times.
-This was recently reimplemented as a [python project](https://github.com/jzitelli/poolvr.py) with a new physics engine, so maybe it's better now.

-[python-billiards](https://github.com/markus-ebke/python-billiards) is a 2D billiards engine written in Python that allows one to programmatically define a table and balls, and will evolve evolve the system that emerges.
-I like this project because it achieves one of the goals of pooltool, which is to have a fully functioning API by which other people can create their own scenes, however ridiculous.

-The amazingly titled [billiards-python-project](https://github.com/FlinnPond/billiards-python-project) deserves mention because it introduced me to panda3d, a 3D game engine in python...
-More on that later.

-Each of these projects have given me something to chew on in terms of inspiration.
-So thanks to all of you.

 ### Goals

 Making a pool simulator is a pretty vague statement that can be ambiguously interpreted.
 To keep